 Vietnam.vn - Nền tảng quảng bá Việt Nam

-A teacher for young children is rare, but teacher Le Thanh Sang (36 years old, Trieu Tai commune, Trieu Phong district, Quang Tri province - now Trieu Co commune, Quang Tri) gave up his job at a middle school to diligently teach, care for and bring smiles to autistic children at Binh Minh Center for Supporting the Development of Inclusive Education (Nam Dong Ha ward, Quang Tri province).
+A teacher who teaches young children is rare, yet Mr. Le Thanh Sang (36 years old, Trieu Tai commune, Trieu Phong district, Quang Tri province - now Trieu Co commune, Quang Tri province) has given up his job at a secondary school to diligently teach, care for, and bring smiles to autistic children at the Binh Minh Inclusive Education Development Support Center (Nam Dong Ha ward, Quang Tri province).

 Báo Thanh niênBáo Thanh niên26/07/2025